 A Collaborative Approach

 The N2W industry partners are New Zealand Rugby and Auckland Rugby in collaboration with AUT researchers.
 Both industry partners are making a financial contribution to the project, and significantly, are also providing key staff that are imbedded in the core project team.
-New Zealand Rugby and Auckland Ruby are actively contributing to and shaping how the N2W project is designed and implemented through the phases of the action research project.
+New Zealand Rugby and Auckland Rugby are actively contributing to and shaping how the N2W project is designed and implemented through the phases of the action research project.
 The enthusiasm and drive that our partners demonstrate shows their level of commitment to influencing and effecting change within the current rugby system.
 Having well developed working relationship with our industry partners supports the research project to produces outcomes that directly benefit the rugby community.
 It also assures that the project has the support from the community it is trying to effect change with.

 The New Zealand Coaching & Mentoring Centre (NZCMC) and LEAD Centre are recognised leaders in their fields – in professional coaching and mentoring services and leadership development in the not for profit and Pacific sectors, respectively.
 They work with organisations who want to be more strategic in how they use mentoring and coaching approaches to enhance leadership and learning.
 The New Zealand Coaching & Mentoring Centre and Lead Centre are our programme partners for the delivery of the Pacific Leadership programme and the Club Leadership programme.